Epsom brothel homicide: Accused named, declared fit for trial and pleads not guilty

-The man accused of killing Auckland gentlemen's club manager Zion Gutnik can now be named and has pleaded not guilty to his murder charge.
+The man accused of killing Auckland gentlemen's club manager Zion Gutnik can now be named and has pleaded not guilty to murder.

 Jiann-Hwa Maa, 60, appeared in the High Court at Auckland this morning via video link from custody and was aided by a Mandarin interpreter.